With many contact centres facing staffing challenges, it’s more important than ever to embrace the help of technology.

 Where a lack of staff may place the customer experience at risk, combining conversational AI and employee value is critical to continuing with a customer-centric focus.

-Thanks to Colin Mann at Enghouse
+Contributed by: Colin Mann at Enghouse

 Automation to Remove Routine Tasks